Luciano-Bercini/Code-Snip/README.md

 # Code-Snip
-This is the main repository for the BEST "tec web" project!
+This is the main repository for the "Code Snip" project!